RichardTMiles/BiologyAnswers.org/README.md

 # N00BS

 I originally developed this website when I was 15, a freshman in highschool.
-At the time you couldn't send large files over text message or email, so to share my solutions to class members I googled how to create a website.
+At the time you couldn't send large files over text message or email, so to share my solutions to class members I had to create a website.
 I had a iBook G4 which came installed with iWeb, a super shitty website builder like wiks or something.
 It was discontinued.
 Since then, I decided to go to school for computer science.
 I can honestly say it is the most challenging and rewarding expecence I have ever undertaken and would reccommend it to anyone!
 I have yet to have kids or be married...
 But the bars been set high :P

 If you find yourself scratching your head when reading these instructions feel free to DM me.
 They are written at a higher level to encourage the spirit of exploration and Google Fu.
 Knowlage is the only true source of power && Unless it sucks, don't reinvent the wheel.